icy-wolf/tc359Misc/BestTextEditors.md

 Every programmer comes across this at least once in their career.
 Figuring out which text editor is best for the project they are working on.
 Eventually, they will build biases and opinions towards one particular editor over another.
 This page is going to try and break down some of the better known text editors.

-**Note: I have do not have an IDE's listed and the information found in this document is research I've found online.
+**Note: I have do not have any IDE's listed and the information found in this document is research I've found online.
 See references below**

 ##Notepad++